-If you’re in need of a temporary bedding situation, an air mattress can be a great option!
+If you’re in need of a temporary bedding situation, you may want to search for the best air mattress.
 Though these products sometimes get a bad rap for being uncomfortable and cheap, the best models are actually incredibly comfortable.
 And while they’re not intended for extended use, most air mattresses these days are designed to be as durable, cozy, and supportive as a traditional bed.
 But how do you separate the high-quality air mattresses from the not so great ones?
-Well, I’m so glad you asked.
+Well, we’re so glad you asked.

-In this guide, I’m going to introduce you to the absolute best air mattresses on the market.
-They inflate (and deflate!) with ease, hold up their shape overnight, and bring about plenty of sweet, sweet Zzz’s.
-After we examine my picks, we’ll then chat about the methodology used to pick them, so you know exactly what to look for when buying an air mattress of your own.
-Plus, I’ll leave you with some expert tips you can use to improve your buying experience.
+In this guide, we are going to introduce you to the absolute best air mattresses on the market.
+They inflate (and deflate) with ease, hold up their shape overnight, and bring about plenty of sweet, sweet Zzz’s.
+After we examine these picks, we’ll then chat about the methodology used to pick them, so you know exactly what to look for when buying an air mattress of your own.
+Plus, we’ll leave you with some expert tips you can use to improve your buying experience.

 SoundAsleep Dream Series Air Mattress

 The SoundAsleep Dream Series Air Mattress is a tall, sturdy air mattress that won’t sink in the night.